jpayet/jpayet/README.md

-### Hi !
+**Hi !** <br />
+I'm a Junior Back-End Developer looking for a work-study contract.

-I'm currently studying at the Community College of Troyes (IUT de Troyes) in Multimedia and Internet
+I'm currently studying at the Community College of Troyes (IUT de Troyes) in Multimedia and Internet.
+On my GitHub we could find some of my projects

 <!--